Everest Base Camp Guide Service Only 12 Days

 • Khumbu Region Municipality Entry Permit

-• Experienced English-speaking trekking Guide for 12 Days
+• Experienced English-speaking trekking Guide

 • Expenses of the trekking guide, including his salary, meals, accommodation, and insurance.